jonbra/MBV-INFx410/2017-transcriptomics_exercise.md

 ![Quality](images/Qual.jpg)

 ### Trimming
 We trim the reads using [Trim Galore](http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) which is availble on Abel.
 Default settings is to trim nucleotides lower than phred score 20 (what is the probability of a base being wrong with this score?) and looks for standard Illumina sequencing adapters.
-The option `--paired` tells the program to expect two files of paired reads, and `--fastqc` tells it to run FastQC on the trimmed reads.
+The option `--paired` tells the program to expect two files of paired reads.
 The job takes a couple of minutes.

 ```
 # First we check which versions of the program are available on Abel